 1 Each campus is its own separate legal corporation.
-In America, each campus is registered as a 501(c)(3) corporation; elsewhere as charitable NGOs in conformity with each respective nation's laws.
+In America, each campus is organized as a non-profit corporation recognized as tax-exempt under Internal Revenue Code section 501(c)(3) and applicable state law; elsewhere as charitable NGOs in conformity with each respective nation's laws.